gvwilson/thirdbit/src/fiction/iffy/index.md

 The battered green dumpster partially blocking it smelled of old garbage.
 They squeezed around it to find a raccoon waiting for them.
 A raccoon,
-and Johnson Wales with one of his toolboxes in his hand.
+and Johnson Wales with one of his toolboxes.

 Wales set down the toolbox.
-"Before you say anything, let me say I'm sorry.
+"Before you say anything, I'm sorry.
 Gayathri was going to take you no matter what I did."

 Iffy turned her head and spat very deliberately on the wall.